 NCPA presented the restoration documents to the Connecticut State Historic Preservation Office for funding preview

-NCPA produced and presented a Proposal for restoration funding and facilitation to the Town of New Canaan using the Mead Park Brick Barn as a pilot program.
+NCPA produced and presented a proposal for restoration funding and facilitation to the Town of New Canaan using the Mead Park Brick Barn as a pilot program.
 There is now an update to the CT state grants which will reduce the overall project schedule from 3-4 years, to just two.

 NCPA reached out to all representatives of Town government to meet and discuss details of the proposal, updates and answer questions